Greyblaze/Twitter-Clone/README.md

 # Twitter-Clone
-A clone of twitter desktop timeline
+A clone of Twitter's desktop timeline